-Back to the prophet Jeremiah, God chose him to prophesy the future new covenant to his Israel in one of their darkest times, captivity in Babylon.
-God tells Jeremiah, “I will put my law in their minds and I will write (my law) in their hearts….I will forgive their iniquity, and I will remember their sin no more” (Jeremiah 31:33-34).
+Back to the prophet Jeremiah, God chose him to prophesy this future new covenant to Israel during one of their darkest times, captivity in Babylon.
+God tells Jeremiah, “I will put my Law in their minds, and I will write (my law) in their hearts….I will forgive their iniquity, and I will remember their sin no more” (Jeremiah 31:33-34).
+Now, that's Love!
+God never stopped loving His creation.
+He had a new plan to bring them into fellowship with Him.

 What will it look like, when earth “receives” her King?